Backbase/golden-sample-app/docs/playbooks/JIRA-001-playbook.md

 - Mock external dependencies (services, HTTP)
 - One assertion per test

-Reference ADR-013 for testing patterns.
+Reference ADR-013 for testing patterns:
+@docs/architecture/013-ADR-unit-integration-testing-standards.md

 Do NOT implement the code.
 Output tests only.
 Wait for my review before implementing.